afontainec/chinchay-docs/docs/docs/chainfile.md

 ## views

-For the views its _almost_ the same.
+For the views it's _almost_ the same.
 If you desire to use the ejs templating language it would be exactly the same:

 ```javascript
 const path = require('path');